-- Students in gerontology MUST have Introduction to Gerontology at the undergraduate level. - Applicants with a GRE score (verbal plus quantitative) lower than 700 or Miller's Analogy score of less than 366 will not be considered for any degree program in counseling psychology. - Students in psychometrics and school counseling desiring licensure need to present a valid standard Mississippi teaching license or qualify to hold a standard teaching license when applying for psychometrics or school counseling.
+- Students in gerontology MUST have Introduction to Gerontology at the undergraduate level. - Students in psychometrics and school counseling desiring licensure need to present a valid standard Mississippi teaching license or qualify to hold a standard teaching license when applying for psychometrics or school counseling.